 One of New Orleans most important tours is self-guided and free.
-On the borders of the French Quarter and Treme sits Louis Armstrong Park, and within that: Congo Square.
+On the borders of the French Quarter and Treme neighborhoods sits Louis Armstrong Park, and within that: Congo Square.
 The Oak-shaded space has hosted visitors for over 300 years.
-First were regional Native Americans tribes, and then enslaved Africans and African-Americans.
+First were the regionally indigenous tribes, and then enslaved Africans and African-Americans.
 Today, it’s a gathering spot for the spiritual, curious and artistic.
-Still, the spirit of this particular location has remained relatively unchanged.

 “It was one of the only places in the 1700s and 1800s where enslaved people were allowed to mass congregate.
 So it’s where they held church, it’s where they got married, it’s where drum circles have been happening every Sunday on-and-off since 1724.”
 Historian and educator Malika Freydberg walks the paths of Louis Armstrong Park with a regal confidence as she fires off more facts about the community and the park’s legacy.
 These are her stomping grounds, even if she too is like so many other not-from-New-Orleans locals we meet.

 She notes that when French King Louis XIV established The Code Noir in 1685, one implication for French slave owners was giving their slaves Sundays off.
 In Louisiana, slaves were baptized Catholic, and consequently due to religious circumstances, given the Sabbath off.
 We’ll never know how many men, women and children actually got those Sundays off, but those fortunate enough in New Orleans would gather at Congo Square.
 It’s here they would trade with Native Americans, barter amongst themselves, consult with the local voodoo priest Marie Laveau, and keep their West African traditions alive by practicing, song, dance, and drumming.